Crown-Commercial-Service/ccs-migration-alpha-tools/modules/ithc-ingress-caution/README.md

 * An IAM user for ITHC audit (the ARN for this is in the module outputs)
 * An IAM group for ITHC audit - the audit user is placed into this group and the group has policies:
   * ReadOnlyAccess
   * SecurityAudit
   * A custom policy as defined in [this file](ithc_iam_user.tf) which allows key management, MFA management, etc and blocks SSM access (among other things)
+* An EC2 instance for VPC Scanning (the public DNS name for this is in the module outputs, and the username to use for ssh connection is `kali`)

 ## Origins